Battle of Tetovo: Second phase

 In the Drenovac district, rebels and government forces fought heavily for the town's sports stadium.
 The fall of the stadium and government checkpoint left the rebels within fifty yards of the city center.
 Residents of the areas were instructed to leave their homes by Macedonian forces.

-During the fierce fighting that engulfed Tetovo from 22 to 24 July, a 12-year-old Albanian girl, Jehina Saliu, was mortally wounded in Poroj.
-The shelling of Poroj killed nine civilians on 23 July alone.
-Jeff Bieley, a journalist who was covering the conflict, found himself trapped in a basement in the village during the bombardment.
-It was held by the NLA in as much as police could not go there, he recalled, 'but it was mainly a civilian target.'
 Thirteen civilians and five government soldiers were injured.
 Macedonian government forces also shelled villages surrounding Tetovo, which were under control of Albanian rebels.